natashaadam123/natashaadam123/README.md

   - An e-portfolio (attached is my resume, LinkedIn account and email address!)
   - A chat-app which is my current project and I am about 75% complete.

+These can all be found within my Repositories!!!

 Feel free to reach out to me on any of these platforms:

   LinkedIn: https://www.linkedin.com/in/natasha-adam-855b80146